Overview

 State parsing failures

-State parsing failures occur while decoding and validating the encrypted wrapper prior to extracting the logical state value.
+State parsing failures occur while decoding and validating the encrypted wrapper prior to extracting the logical state value, and also when deriving a cache key from a malformed logical state string.

 Event: audit_state_parse_failure

-- When: the encrypted state wrapper or its components fail validation/decoding
+- When: the encrypted state wrapper or its components fail validation/decoding, or cache-key derivation receives an invalid logical state string

 - Context: includes